 - If you like a sweeter drink, use a cranberry cocktail juice or add simple syrup.

 - If you like a stronger cranberry flavor, increase the amount of cranberry juice added.

 - If you prefer a mocktail, with no alcohol, maybe this isn’t the drink for you; try a Ginger-Cinnamon Apple Cider Mocktail.

 - If orange juice is more your thing, try this citrusy orange gin and tonic.

 Cranberry gin and tonics are best made individually and served immediately.
-Make sure all of the ingredients are cold, including the glasses, if possible.
-Make sure you have plenty of fresh ice on hand.
+Make sure all of the ingredients are cold, including the glasses, if possible, and have plenty of fresh ice on hand.